bartkozal/hocus-pocus/docs/global.md

 ### Functions

-Sizing functions, return quotient/product of the provided value.
+Sizing functions return a quotient/product of the provided value.

 ```sass
 // quarter($value)